muak/SvgImageSource/README.md

 # SvgImageSource for Xamarin.Forms

 This is a package to add SvgImageSource to Xamarin.Forms as new ImageSource.
-Thereby Xamarin.Forms.Image will become able to display a SVG image without specify modified.
+Thereby Xamarin.Forms.Image will become able to display a SVG image without particular modified.

 **Now version is pre release.**
 Using this library have to install more than or equal Xamarin.Forms 2.4.0.266 -pre1.